Guocera/nation_builder_certification/README.md

 README
 ===================

 This application completes the People and Event Nation Builder Developer Exercises to become a Certified Developer.
+It is also hosted at https://nbcert.herokuapp.com.

 # Configuration